psgrover2010/parry-blog/_drafts/moving-to-or-living-in-vienna-expat-to-do-list.md

 I wish someone would have told me this list before I moved here then I could have planned in my childhood.
 I must say moving to a new country can certainly a big change in my life, no matter how much I was traveling before, and have knowledge and experience.
 Living in a country & daily experience always give intercultural learning.

-Undoubtedly, Vienna is a beautiful place to live in ( and one of the major tourist destination in Europe) and i don’t regret all all on my decision.
+Undoubtedly, Vienna is a beautiful place to live in ( and one of the major tourist destination in Europe) and i don’t regret at all on my decision.
 I decided to write this post which will be bit different than the rest of the stories.

 **Disclaimer:** If in this post there is something that counterbalance you – please have peace.
 We live under same sky, can breath same air and can have different opinions.